WindMillCode/Windmillcode-Angular-CDK/projects/wml-angular-components-base/README.md

 ## Changelog

-### v18.2.3100 [9/8/24]

-pulled features from  seperated angular features from core library to angular-wml-components-base creating WMLAngularTestUtils,WMLAngularTestHttpHandler,WMLAngularModuleForRootProps,WMLAngularMotionUIProperty WMLAngularCustomComponent from their orginal respective part which exlude “Angular in their name”
+v18.2.3100 [9/8/24]pulled features from  seperated angular features from core library to angular-wml-components-base creating WMLAngularTestUtils,WMLAngularTestHttpHandler,WMLAngularModuleForRootProps,WMLAngularMotionUIProperty WMLAngularCustomComponent from their orginal respective part which exlude “Angular in their name”v18.2.3100 [9/8/24]updated package to reflect the version  18.2.3 of @angular/core packagev18.2.3100 [9/8/24]updated package to reflect the version  18.2.3 of @angular/core packagev18.2.3100 [9/8/24]updated package to reflect the version  18.2.3 of @angular/core packagev18.2.3110 [9/10/24]updated package to conform with @windmillcode/angular-wml-components-basev18.2.3111 [9/10/24]updated package to conform with @windmillcode/angular-wml-components-basev18.2.3112 [9/10/24]updated package to conform with @windmillcode/angular-wml-components-basev18.2.3200 [9/16/24][UPDATE] added motionKeyFrameEvent for css transitions WMLAngularMotionUIPropertyv18.2.3200 [9/16/24]updated package to conform with @windmillcode/wml-components-basev18.2.4000 [9/16/24]updated package to reflect the version  18.2.4 of @angular/core package[](/Windmillcode-Angular-CDK-Docs/18.2.3100/intro/wml-components-base)[](/Windmillcode-Angular-CDK-Docs/18.2.3100/schematics/wml-schematics/)

-### v18.2.3100 [9/8/24]

-updated package to reflect the version  18.2.3 of @angular/core package

-### v18.2.3100 [9/8/24]

-updated package to reflect the version  18.2.3 of @angular/core package

-### v18.2.3100 [9/8/24]

-updated package to reflect the version  18.2.3 of @angular/core package

-### v18.2.3110 [9/10/24]

-updated package to conform with @windmillcode/angular-wml-components-base

-### v18.2.3111 [9/10/24]

-updated package to conform with @windmillcode/angular-wml-components-base

-### v18.2.3112 [9/10/24]

-updated package to conform with @windmillcode/angular-wml-components-base

-### v18.2.3200 [9/16/24]

-[UPDATE] added motionKeyFrameEvent for css transitions WMLAngularMotionUIProperty

-### v18.2.3200 [9/16/24]

-updated package to conform with @windmillcode/wml-components-base

-### v18.2.4000 [9/16/24]

-updated package to reflect the version  18.2.4 of @angular/core package[](/Windmillcode-Angular-CDK-Docs/18.2.3100/intro/wml-components-base)[](/Windmillcode-Angular-CDK-Docs/18.2.3100/schematics/wml-schematics/)